tweedegolf/storage-abstraction/publish/Storage/README.md

 If you want to run the tests you have to checkout the repository from github and install all dependencies with `npm install` or `yarn install`.
 There are tests for all storage types; note that you may need to add your credentials to a `.env` file, see the file `.env.default` and `config_urls.md` for more explanation, or provide credentials in another way.
 Also it should be noted that some of these tests require that the credentials allow to create, delete and list buckets.

+You can run the Jasmine tests per storage type using one of the following commands:

 ```bash
 # test local disk
 npm run test-local